aws-samples/aws-modernization-workshop-sample/hugo-docs-content/20_build/2_editing.md

 ```

 ## Editing
-Hugo uses markdown to generate static html pages.
+Hugo uses markdown to generate static HTML pages.
 This makes it easier to create a web based workshop as all you need to do is create documents using markdown and Hugo will create the pretty html for you.
-For additional information on markdown, visit the learn theme documentation page https://learn.netlify.com/en/cont/markdown/
+For additional information on markdown, visit the [hugo-theme-learn theme documentation page](https://learn.netlify.com/en/cont/markdown/)

 #### config.toml file
 Start by editing the config.toml file.
 Only the Title needs to be edited at this time.